Daniel-Cocos/Daniel-Cocos/README.md

 ## 🌱 I’m currently learning ...
 SQL, for managing and querying databases.

-Lua an amazing scripting language that I use for neovim
+Lua, an amazing scripting language that I use for neovim

 Java, Javascript, HTML and CSS because my school makes us